coopersully/halara.net/content/english/blog/halara-with-consequences-tasks.md

 a god-tier pair of boots would require Protection IV, Unbreaking III, and Mending.
 * There are no restrictions on what item is to be enchanted.
 It can be any item.
 * If you're unsure about what makes a god-tier weapon, feel free to ask a staff member.

+# Get out of jail free card!
+Here at Halara, we believe in violence.
+If you can kill a player, you can omit one (1) task from your list.
+This can only be redeemed once per team.